 - hold current registration/credential, or, can demonstrate eligibility for registration/credential as a dietitian with the dietetic credentialing body in the country of tertiary education or practice.

 - have practised as a dietitian within the last 3 years in the country where the practitioner holds registration/credential, or, have completed their qualification within the past 2 years.

-- meet the Dietitians Board’s English Language requirements for practise as a dietitian in New Zealand
+- meet the Dietitians Board’s English Language Requirements for practice as a dietitian in New Zealand.

 The Dietitians Board is required by law to ensure that all candidates for registration are fit in accordance with sections 15 and 16 of the HPCA Act 2003.

 - prescribed qualifications or their equivalents,

 - ability to communicate effectively for the purposes of practising as a dietitian,

 - absence of qualifying criminal convictions for the purposes of section 16(c),